Adam Watene: Career

 As Adam Cook he won caps for Cook Islands in the 2000 Rugby League World Cup.

 Watene played for Wynnum Manly Seagulls and Burleigh Bears in the Queensland Cup in Australia before moving to the UK in 2005 to join the Castleford Tigers in National League One.
 In his last season with the Burleigh Bears he won the 2004 Queensland Cup.
 His move to Castleford was in doubt because of visa issues which led to him being chased by the Gateshead Thunder but eventually he joined Castleford.

 In 2005 Watene helped the Castleford Tigers gain promotion to Super League and played alongside his brother Frank Watene.
-He was signed by Brian Noble in 2006 for the Bradford Bulls but only spent one year at the club before leaving for the Wakefield Trinity Wildcats (Heritage № 1237).
+He was signed by Brian Noble in 2006 for the Bradford Bulls but only spent one year at the club before leaving for the Wakefield Trinity Wildcats.
 In 2007 Watene had an outstanding season, despite missing part of the year due to injury and the death of his father.